-friend, speaketh those things [which] it containeth to the heart doctorum et indoctorum, " of the learned and the unlearned."
-(Epist.
-3.)
-"The scriptures are easy to be understood, and exposed to the capacity of every servant, ploughman, artificer:" so Chrysostom, Cyril, Jerome, Isidore; and, indeed, all to the same purpose.
-True, they say (as we do) that there are some things obscure, to stir up diligence, frequency, prayer: "Some scriptures are dark; therefore Christians must pray more, and read more attentively, diligently:" that is the inference of the fathers.
-"Therefore they must not read at all:" that is the inference of the Jesuits.
-What sophistry, how bald, is this! fit to be hissed out of the company of rational men.
-Chrysostom is most earnest upon all sorts,-artificers, tradesmen, men, women, young, old,-to be much in reading and hearing; answers all their shifts; tells them that they have more need than others, than students, than monks, because they are "in the midst of many temptations."
-Our divines cite him much: the compiler of our "Homilies" quotes scarce any father beside.
-What say the Jesuits to this?
-Why, some say, "He dealt like a pulpit-man, not like a reader in a desk; like an orator, not a disputant:" others, "He was a vehement man:" others, that he spake hyperbolically; that is, he spake more than was needful.
-Whereas the truth is, the angels would sooner want words wherewith to commend, than the Bible want worth to commend itself.
-But of all men the Rhemists are most impudent; who would make as if Chrysostom were so vehement, only, or mainly, to take people off from cards and dice and stage-plays: whereas Chrysostom's great business is, to take them from their excuses of their families, trades, callings.
-(RHEMISTS' Preface to their "Annotations," with Cartwright's "Answer:" see there at large.)
-To conclude this: the fathers speak of the scriptures according to the scripture; namely, that "they are a light, a lamp; a light that shineth; that they give understanding to the simple; if men speak not according to them, it is because there is no light in them:" yet these men reject all.
-Some few are constrained to confess that in points generally to be believed the scriptures are plain; but yet they will not yield at any hand that they shall come into the hands of the people.
-You shall hear their reasons by-and-by.
+they do like the Pagan Princes, Antiochus and Dioclesian.
+But they plead the Fathers; They say the Fathers (as Ferom and Aufin) say the Scriptures are obscure and hard to be understood; and from thence infer, That in the judgment of the Fathers the Lay-people should not meddle with them.
+Ans.
+'Tis true, most of them urge this. but very sophistically, and indeed wickedly.
+Austin saith that the Scripture like a familiar friend speaketh those things it containeth to the heart, Doctorum & Indoctorum, of the Learned, and the Unlearned.
+Epist.
+3. The Scriptures are easie to be understood, and exposed to the capacity of every Servant, Plowman, Artificer; so Chrysostome, Cyril, Ferom, Isidore, and indeed all to the same purpose.
+True they say (as we do).
+That there are some things obscure to stir up diligence, frequency, prayer.
+Some Scriptures are dark, therefore Christians must pray more, and read more attentively, diligently; that is the Inference of the Fathers; Therefore they must not read at all; that is the Inference of the Jesuits.
+What sophistry, how bald is this, fit to be hissed out of the company of rational men.
+Chrysostome is most earnest upon all sorts, Artificers, Tradesmen, Men, Women, Young, Old, to be much in Reading and Hearing, answers all their shifts, tells them that they have more need than others, than Students, than Monks, because they are in the midst of many temptations.
+Our Divines cite him much, the Compiler of our Homilies, quotes scarce any Father besides.
+What say the Jesuits to this? why some say, He dealt like a Pulpit-man, not like a Reader in a Desk, like an Orator, not a Disputant.
+Others, He was a vehement man.
+Others, That he spake Hyperbolically; that is, He spake more than was needful.
+Whereas the truth is, The Angels would fooner want words wherewith to commend than the Bible want worth to commend it self.
+But of all men the Rhemists are most impudent. who would make as if Chrysostome were so vehement only or mainly to take People off from Cards and Dice, and Stage-plays; whereas Cbryfostomes great business is to take them from their excuses of their Families, Trades, Callings; Rhemists Preface to their Annotations, with Cartwrights Answer, see there at large.
+To conclude this, the Fathers speak of the Scriptures according to the Scripture; viz.
+That they are a Light, a Lamp; a Light that Thineth, that they give Understanding to the simple: If men speak not according to them it is because there is no light in them, yet these men reject all.
+Some few are constrained 40 confess confess that in points generally to be believed the Scriptures are plain; but yet they will not yield at any hand that they shall come into the hands of the People, you shall hear their reasons by and by.